srhafid/grapejs-tailwind-ui-components/README.md

   ]
 ];

-grapesJsTailwindUiComponents(editor, components); // allows us to add components with a certain structure that use tailwind
+grapeJsTailwindUiComponents(editor, components); // allows us to add components with a certain structure that use tailwind
 ```
 **grapeJsTailwindSupport (plugin):**
 This plugin adds the necessary support for Twilwind to work correctly with its custom components or from the component kits that are already being created.